epfl-ada/ada-2022-project-borroworrob/README.md

 - How is ethnic diversity represented in each country's film industry?
 - How has this representation evolved over time?
 - Is ethnic diversity related to (financial) success?
+- Is ethnic diversity different for actors and actresses?
 - <a name="thequestion">*Are certain ethnicities more prone to be cast for specific character types?* [See below](#addata)</a>